Skip to main content

 A spray foam insulation crew member shaving excess open cell spray foam from exterior wall cavities.
 He is wearing a moon suit.

 For especially budget-conscious homeowners, consider a hybrid insulation method.
 Hybrid insulation combines the features of closed cell spray foam with the budget-friendliness of batt insulation.
+There are also other products that can be used for vapor barriers, if necessary for your climate zone.

 2. Interior Walls